Moyamoya disease: Diagnosis

 Magnetic resonance angiography (MRA) is also useful in diagnosing the disease with good correlation with Suzuki's grading system.

-Proliferation of smooth muscle cells in the walls of the moyamoya-affected arteries has been found to be representative of the disease.
-A study of six autopsies of six patients who died from moyamoya disease lead to the finding that there is evidence that supports the theory that there is a thickening, or proliferation, of the innermost layer of the vessels affected by moyamoya.
+Proliferation of smooth muscle cells in the walls of the moyamoya-affected arteries is representative of the disease.
+A study of six autopsies of six patients who died from moyamoya disease led to the finding that there is evidence that supports the theory that there is a thickening, or proliferation, of the innermost layer of the vessels affected by moyamoya.
 These vessels are the ACA (anterior cerebral artery), MCA (middle cerebral artery), and ICA (internal carotid artery).
 The occlusion of the ICA results in concomitant diminution of the "puff-of-smoke" collaterals, as they are supplied by the ICA.

-Often nuclear medicine studies such as SPECT (single photon emission computerized tomography) are used to demonstrate the decreased blood and oxygen supply to areas of the brain involved with moyamoya disease.
+Often, nuclear medicine studies such as SPECT (single-photon emission computed tomography) are used to demonstrate the decreased blood and oxygen supply to areas of the brain involved with moyamoya disease.
 Conventional cerebral angiography provides the conclusive diagnosis of moyamoya disease in most cases and should be performed before any surgical considerations.

-Darren B. Orbach explains how the disease progresses as well as the role angiography plays in detecting the progression of moyamoya in a short video.
+Darren B. Orbach explains how moyamoya disease progresses and the role angiography plays in detecting its progression in a short video.
 In 2019, author and artist Sarah Lippett published a graphic novel about her decade-long struggle to get a diagnosis and treatment for moyamoya disease, called A Puff of Smoke (published with Jonathan Cape).
 The book was praised in the newspaper The Guardian as a "wonderfully drawn memoir of a serious childhood illness."
 It was one of the paper's "graphic novels of the year" in 2019 and The Observer newspaper's graphic novel of the month in November 2019.